 20 DIY photography projects

-2. Make a macro photography lighting rig for compact cameras
+2. Macro photography lighting rig for compact cameras

-3. Sugru + LEGO lens cap = awesome
+3. Sugru + LEGO lens cap = genius

-Get fed up of scrambling for your lens cap in between shots?
-With Sugru and Lego you can keep easily your lens cap with you!
+Ever get fed up of scrambling for your lens cap in between shots?
+With Sugru and Lego you can keep your lens cap always on hand.

 4. Add a flash cable to your underwater camera housing

-A lot of cheaper housings don't have ability to accept a sync cable for a flash, so you can't use the flash away from the camera.
-With this Sugru project you can!
+A lot of cheaper underwater housings don't have ability to accept a sync cable for a flash, so you can't use the flash away from the camera.
+With this Sugru project you can.

 "With a little hobby-store brass, some leather, a hotshoe mount from a dead flash and some Sugru, I rigged this attachment and now I can frame pictures without the LCD screen."